-6.4 Our investigation shows the firm did attempt to do some level of risk assessments at file level; however, these documents were not deemed compliant.
-It is because of our guidance and reference to the SRA's CMRA template that the firm has now adopted a compliant risk assessment and is appropriately risk assessing its client and matters going forward.
-It is our view that the firm remained in breach of Regulation 28 of the MLRs 2017, for a period over seven years (notwithstanding that it, previously, failed to fulfil its obligations to determine the extent of customer due diligence measures on a risk-sensitive basis under Regulation 7(3) of the MLRs 2007) and therefore, the conduct has continued after it was and should have been known to be improper and formed a pattern of misconduct.

-6.5 The firm has been carrying out a high percentage of high-risk conveyancing since 2009, but it has failed to have in place any written P&Ps and CDD measures under the previous MLRs 2007.
-We have, however, limited the firm's lack of P&Ps breach to 6 October 2011 (date the SRA Handbook 2011 came into force).
-We consider this to be fair and proportionate.
+- 6.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance). - 6.2 Having regard to the Guidance, the SRA and the firm agree the nature of the misconduct as more serious (score of three).
+This is because the firm should have been aware of its obligation to have in place a FWRA since June 2017.
+In addition, the majority of the firm's work falls within scope of the MLRs 2017 (and did also under the previous MLRs 2007), therefore the firm should have been familiar with the obligations imposed by the regulations and should have adhered to them. - 6.3 The firm did address, and we do accept, that it did do some level of risk assessment at file level; however, these documents were not deemed compliant.
+It is because of our guidance that the firm has now adopted a compliant risk assessment and is now appropriately risk assessing its client and matters.
+It is our view that the firm remained in breach of Regulation 28 of the MLRs 2017, for a period over seven years (notwithstanding that it failed to fulfil its obligations to determine the extent of customer due diligence measures on a risk-sensitive basis under Regulation 7(3) of the MLRs 2007) and, therefore, the conduct has continued after it was and should have been known to be improper and formed a pattern of misconduct. - 6.4 The firm has been conducting a high percentage of high-risk conveyancing since 2011, but it has failed to have in place any written P&Ps and CDD measures under the previous MLRs 2007.
+Consequently, the firm has failed to meet the requirements of the regulations for many years.

-6.6 All firms and recognised sole practices which provide regulated legal services, must be authorised and regulated by the SRA, and in compliance with the regulations, including paying sufficient regard to published guidance and warning notices.
-There is no exception to this, and the firm failed to do this.
-The firm has failed to meet the requirements of the regulations for many years.
 Although, the firm now has compliant documents in place, which are in proper use, the firm was left vulnerable for a period the SRA considers amounting to a serious breach.